OS2World/DEV-SAMPLES-WPS-SOM_Toolkit_Samples/README.md

 DEV-WPS-SOM_Toolkit_Samples
 ===========================

 IBM SOM Toolkit Samples.
-This are the samples that are included on the BM SOMobjects Developer Toolkit - Version 3.0.
+This are the samples that are included on the IBM SOMobjects Developer Toolkit - Version 3.0.
 This samples allows derivative works.

 LICENSE